 Addressing environmental impacts is a key driver for Townsville Water.
-There are environmental implications of sourcing, storing and supplying water, as well as from the collection, treatment and disposal of wastewater, 2018/19 Operational Plan and Budget for adoption 26 June 2018 and the supply of recycled water.
-To ensure sound environmental management, Townsville Water maintains an Environmental Management System in accordance with the International Standard ISO14001 - Environmental Management Systems, and is accredited in this respect.
+There are environmental implications of sourcing, storing and supplying water, as well as from the collection, treatment and disposal of wastewater, and the supply of recycled water.
+To ensure sound environmental management, Townsville Water maintains an Environmental Management System in accordance with the International Standard ISO14001 - Environmental Management Systems and is accredited in this respect.